Theldus/anipaper/README.md

 ```

 ## Building/Installing
-There is only two dependencies: SDL2 and FFmpeg libraries (`libavcodec`, `libavformat`,
+There is only three dependencies: SDL2, GLib, and FFmpeg libraries (`libavcodec`, `libavformat`,
 among others).

 However, it is worth noting that due to constant API change between major